- Full Itinerary

 - Watch Beaver feed and busily work on structures in their ponds

-- View amazing night skies and relax by a lakeshore campfire
+- View amazing night skies and relax by the lakeshore.

 Itineraries are guidelines; variations in itinerary may occur to account for weather, road conditions, closures, etc. and to maximize your experience.